Phuket Beaches - Yes, we have a lot of Beaches!

 • Hotels near Nai Yang Beach

-The first beach North of Patong (unless you count Kalim and Nakalay), Kamala is not as developed as the other 3 main beaches and being a largely Muslim community has a different feel.
+The first beach North of Patong (unless you count Kalim and Nakalay), Kamala is not as developed as the other 3 main Phuket beaches and being a largely Muslim community has a different feel.
 When I came to Phuket in 1999 I don’t think there were any bars in Kamala.
 It was hard enough to buy a beer in a local shop!
 There are a few bars now, but even now parts of Kamala beach are more like a local fishing community.
 There are a few bigger hotels and a smattering of small resorts and guesthouses.
 The North end of the beach is very quiet.
 Kamala was the worst hit of Phuket’s beaches on December 26th 2004 and it took a while to get back to normal.
-Kamala is also home to the Phuket Fantasea Show, one of Phuket's biggest tourist attractions.
+Close to Kamala is the Phuket Fantasea Show, one of Phuket's biggest tourist attractions.

 • Kamala Beach - More Information and Photos

 • Kamala Temple